prefrontalcortex/DomeTools/package/README.md

 # Dome Viewer

-Our **Dome Viewer** can be used for screening realtime dome content while creating it, without having a physical dome available.
+The **Dome Viewer** can be used for screening realtime dome content while creating it, without having a physical dome available.
 It's unique main feature is receiving a NDI livestream from any source of your network, which allows to simultaneously edit your dome content and watching it with any number of people in VR headsets.
 They can all receive the same NDI stream coming from your authoring system.

 ## Features
 - Receive **high-resolution NDI streams** with video and audio, live from Dome Creator or your NDI capable editing software